Contact

 Program Highlights

-• The UBC pediatric residency program uses the whole province of British Columbia to provide training, and emphasizes the excellent learning experiences in distributed community pediatric rotations.
-That is balanced with early subspecialty exposure and learning opportunities in all 17 pediatric subspecialties.
+• At the UBC General Pediatrics Residency Program, the whole province of beautiful British Columbia is there to provide you with excellent training through our distributed community pediatric rotations.
+This is balanced with early subspecialty exposure and learning opportunities in all 17 pediatric subspecialties.

 • Our program has three sites, with most residents based in Vancouver.
-There are two positions each year based in Victoria and the Fraser Health Region (homebase in Surrey), for those residents who want the experience of training in a smaller centre.
+There are two positions each year based in Victoria and the Fraser Health Region (homebase in Surrey), for those residents who want the experience of training in a smaller centre with close longitudinal relationships with patients and faculty alike.
+Please see their respective CanPREP sites for more info.

-• The Community Impact stream is an opportunity for one resident each year within the Vancouver site to focus on addressing health inequities for underserved populations with more time in a community setting.
+• The Community Impact stream is an opportunity for one resident each year within the Vancouver site to focus on addressing health inequities for underserved populations with more time dedicated to practicing in a community setting.

-• The research track provides one candidate the opportunity to enhance their research interests, refine skills in research methodology, and to present and publish their work during the 4 years of pediatric residency – with an estimated six months dedicated to research within this training time.
+• The Research Track provides one candidate the opportunity to enhance their research interests, refine skills in research methodology, and to present and publish their work during the regular 4 years of pediatric residency with an estimated six months dedicated to research within their residency program.
 All clinical requirements aligned with Competence by Design must also be fulfilled.

 • BC Children’s Hospital has a wide referral base as the only pediatric hospital serving the patients of BC and the Yukon.